 The Contractor shall submit the internal communications, quality assurance, reporting, and training plans to the Agency for approval within 20 business days after execution of this Contract.
 The Contractor shall receive final approval no later than 10 business days after first submission.

-The Contractor shall submit SOPs to the Agency for approval within 25 business days after the execution of this Contract.
+The Contractor shall submit SOPs and training manual to the Agency for approval within 25 business days after the execution of this Contract.
 The Contractor shall receive final approval no later than 10 business days after first submission.
-The Contractor shall document all SOP changes within 30 calendar days of the change.
+The Contractor shall document all SOP and training manual changes within 30 calendar days of the change.

 Managed Healthcare Enrollment Broker:

-The Contractor shall distribute enrollment packets to eligible managed health care participants within two business days from receipt of eligibility alert from Title XIX system.
+The Contractor shall distribute enrollment packets to eligible managed health care participants within two business days of request.

 Response to Inquiries (Member and DHS Contact Center):